25benjaminli/25benjaminli/README.md

 # Hi, I'm Ben. 👋
-## I am a student from New Jersey who enjoys full stack development for web and mobile applications, and bug developer.
+## I am a student from New Jersey who enjoys full stack development for web and mobile applications, and acting as a bug developer.
 I am also involved in the creation and application of AI technology in research projects.

 Stats:
 [![wakatime](https://wakatime.com/badge/user/0fcc4e6d-00f1-4837-8d42-f65a48e76348.svg)](https://wakatime.com/@0fcc4e6d-00f1-4837-8d42-f65a48e76348)